niebert/stereoscopy4browser/README.md

 # Stereoscopy4Browser
-This repository creates HTML5 WebApp ([[AppLSAC]](https://en.wikiversity.org/wiki/AppLSAC) for stereoscopic images created for a [Wikiversity learning resource about Stereoscopy](https://en.wikiversity.org/wiki/Stereoscopy).
-Due to the VR headset with an inserted smartphone the stereoscopy images are displayed in fullscreen and split the screen in two halfs for left and right eye.
+This repository creates [HTML5 WebApp](https://niebert.github.io/stereoscopy4browser) as [AppLSAC](https://en.wikiversity.org/wiki/AppLSAC) for [stereoscopic](https://en.wikiversity.org/wiki/Stereoscopy) images created for a [Wikiversity learning resource about Stereoscopy](https://en.wikiversity.org/wiki/Stereoscopy).
+For preview use an VR headset with an inserted smartphone (see image below).
+The stereoscopy images are displayed in fullscreen and the VR headset uses the split the screen in two halfs for the left and right eye.

+Start the following [WebApp](https://niebert.github.io/stereoscopy4browser) and press the start button for the fullscreen immersive animation of stereoscopy images.

 <h3><a href="https://niebert.github.io/stereoscopy4browser" target="_blank">Demo of Stereoscopy Images</a></h3>